 - Tokyo Station: Yaesu Underground Shopping Arcade, Tokyo Stock Exchange, Kite Museum, Yamatane Museum of Art, Bridgestone Museum of Art (ブリヂストン美術館 Burijisuton Bijitsukan), Tokyo International Forum Tokyo International Forum (東京国際フォーラム Tōkyō Kokusai Fōramu).

-- Yokohama: Minato Mirai, a large urban development project comprising the Landmark Tower (横浜ランドマークタワ), Japan’s third-tallest structure, the Pacifico Yokohama convention center, the Intercontinental Hotel, the Cosmo Clock 21 Ferris wheel and a thriving business area; China Town, Sankei Garden (三溪園 Sankei-en), the Silk Museum, the Doll Museum, Museum of Art, Hakeijima Sea Paradise (横浜・八景島シーパラダイス Yokohama Shīparadaisu).
+- Yokohama: Minato Mirai, a massive urban development project comprising the Landmark Tower (横浜ランドマークタワ), Japan’s third-tallest structure, the Pacifico Yokohama convention center, the Intercontinental Hotel, the Cosmo Clock 21 Ferris wheel and a thriving business area; China Town, Sankei Garden (三溪園 Sankei-en), the Silk Museum, the Doll Museum, Museum of Art, Hakkeijima Sea Paradise (横浜・八景島シーパラダイス Yokohama Shīparadaisu).